natke/agent/README.md

 ## Output

-The current sample will output the tool call along with the final output e.g.
+The current sample will output the following:

 ```bash
 Model started              qwen2.5-7b